tomasz-oponowicz/spoken_language_dataset/README.md

 ## Sample Model

-The dataset was used to train [the spoken language identification model](sli).
+The dataset was used to train [the spoken language identification model][sli].
 The trained model has 97% score (i.e. F1 metric) against the test set.
 Additionally it generalizes well which was confirmed against real life content.
 The fact that samples are prefeclty stratified was one of the reasons to achieve such a high performance.